 If you fancy yourself a decent writer, you can make a nice side hustle out of proofreading and editing your classmates’ assignments.
 Decide what you’d like to charge per page, then advertise in your dorm, classes, or on your student portal.
 If you have the time and inclination, consider expanding your services to students worldwide by becoming an editor who can be found on websites such as Essay Edge or Scribendi.

-14. …Or Write Their Cover Letters and Resumés.
+14. Write Your Classmates’ Cover Letters and Resumés

 Every college student will need a resumé and cover letter sooner or later.
 Why not take advantage of this need by making resumé writing your side hustle?
 Build a couple of practice resumés (and keep in mind that a record number of employers today complain that they no longer receive well-written cover letters and CVs), then decide how much you’ll want to charge per document.